robmasocco/AOS-TAG/ideas.md

 A generic userland thread becomes a writer/reader through these device files.
 What about *IPC_PRIVATE*?
 Which routines would need to be called?
 Develop the baseline version first, then make sure it is doable and discuss it with Quaglia to avoid conflicts with the specification.
 Could be a nice addition.
-Might require a different device driver, or an extension of that using the minor number.
-Or, it might be *ioctl*-based.
+Might require an extension of the original driver using the minor number.
+Might be *ioctl*-based.

 # SYNCHRONIZATION